skoolkid/skoolkit/sphinx/source/ref-files.rst

   $ skool2html.py -r Page:

-If ``anchor`` is omitted from an entry section name, it defaults to the title converted to lower case with spaces replaced by underscores.
+If ``anchor`` is omitted from an entry section name, it defaults to the title converted to lower case with parentheses and whitespace characters replaced by underscores.

 By default, a box page entry section will be parsed as a sequence of paragraphs separated by blank lines.
 For example::